KasparTheAhv/WhatDoingLogger/readme.md

   ```bash
   pip install pynput pygetwindow
   ```
-  **Optional**:
+  **IN CASE OF ERROR**:
-  If you ever see an error about win32gui or similar when importing pygetwindow, just install the PyWin32 extensions:
+  If you face an error about win32gui or similar when importing pygetwindow, just install the PyWin32 extensions:
   ```bash
   pip install pywin32
   ```